augustepoiroux/LeanBlueprintCopilot/README.md

 This package is still experimental and under development.
 Please report any problems you encounter.
 Contributions are welcome too!

+Compatible with all Lean versions between v4.8.0-rc1 and v4.22.0-rc3.

 ## Features

 ### Copilot Agent Mode